Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 Learn More About 6sense

-• Provides reporting on ad performance and account engagement
+• Ad performance and account engagement reporting

-Learn More About Terminus
+Learn More About DemandScience

 5. HubSpot Marketing Hub

 HubSpot Marketing Hub includes native ABM tools designed for SMB and mid-market companies already using the HubSpot platform.
-It allows users to leverage their existing CRM data to build target account lists, set account-level goals, and execute simple ABM campaigns.
-It is built into the HubSpot CRM and uses its integrated data.
+It allows users to leverage their existing CRM data to build target account lists, set account-level goals, and execute ABM campaigns without adding a separate platform to their stack.
+For teams new to ABM, this low-friction entry point is a genuine advantage.

-• Includes pre-built reports and dashboards for ABM analytics
+• Pre-built ABM reports and dashboards

-• Features lead scoring and account scoring capabilities
+• Lead scoring and account scoring capabilities

 Learn More About HubSpot Marketing Hub